-Table 6.2.1 Recommendations for installation of sensors with BLK - GLD stickers
+Table 6.2.1 Recommendations for installation of sensors with BLK - GLD stickers (continued on next page).

-Location choose a location that is representative of the process that is analysed avoid direct exposure to the sun Positioning when using multiple sensors with BLK and GLD stickers, place them side by side on the same heat sink (a metal plate) so that they have approximately the same temperature Surface cleaning and levelling create a clean and smooth surface before mounting the sensor Mounting: orientation when mounting a sensor with a BLK or GLD sticker, keep the directional sensitivity in mind orient the sensor surface with sticker away from the object on which it is mounted Mounting: avoiding strain on sensor cable or wires during installation as well as operation, the user should provide proper strain relief of the sensor cable/wires so that they are not exposed to significant force first install the cable/wires including strain relief and after that install the sensor Mounting: curved surfaces when mounting sensors on curved surfaces, apply BLK - GLD stickers before mounting the sensor.
-See the user manual of the sensor for its rated bending radius Short term installation avoid any air gaps between sensor and surface.
+Location choose a location that is representative of the process that is analysed avoid direct exposure to the sun Positioning when using multiple sensors with BLK and GLD stickers, place them side by side on the same heat sink (a metal plate) so that they have approximately the same temperature Surface cleaning and levelling create a clean and smooth surface before mounting the sensor Mounting: orientation when mounting a BLK or GLD sticker on an FHF05 or HFP01 sensor, keep the directional sensitivity in mind orient the sensor surface with sticker away from the object on which it is mounted Mounting: avoiding strain on sensor cable or wires during installation as well as operation, the user should provide proper strain relief of the sensor cable/wires so that they are not exposed to significant force first, install the cable/wires including strain relief and after that install the sensor when mounting sensors on curved surfaces, apply BLK - GLD stickers before mounting the sensor.
+See the user manual of the sensor for its rated bending radius avoid any air gaps between the sensor and the surface.
 Air thermal conductivity is in the 0.02 W/(m·K) range, while a common glue has a thermal conductivity around 0.2 W/(m·K).
-An air gap of 0.1×10^{-3} m increases the effective thermal resistance of the sensor by 200 % to avoid air gaps, we recommend thermal paste or glycerol for short term installation.
-When mounting on curved surfaces, glycerol is not recommended as it will leak out use tape to attach the sensor on the surface.
-Tape only over the passive guard area (the area without thermopile traces) Provide strain relief to the sensor wires usually, the cables are provided with an additional strain relief, for example using a cable tie mount as in Figure 6.2.1 Permanent installation for long-term installation, fill up the space between sensor and object with silicone construction sealant, silicone glue or silicone adhesive that can be bought in construction depots the use of thermal paste for permanent installation is discouraged because it will dry out over time.
-Silicone glue is more stable and reliable Electrical connection when measuring incoming radiation, connect the sensor as indicated in the user manual of the sensor.
+An air gap of 0.1×10^{-3} m increases the effective thermal resistance of the sensor by 200 % to avoid air gaps, we recommend thermal paste or glycerol for short- term installation.
+When mounting on curved surfaces, glycerol is not recommended as it will leak out if users choose to use tape to attach the sensor on the surface of the object under study, then tape only over the passive guard area (the area without thermopile traces), see Figure 6.2.1 Provide strain relief to the sensor cable usually, the cables are provided with an additional strain relief, for example using a cable tie mount as in Figure 6.2.1 for long-term installation, fill up the space between sensor and object with silicone construction sealant, silicone glue or silicone adhesive that can be bought in construction depots the use of thermal paste for permanent installation is discouraged because it will dry out over time.
+Silicone glue is more stable and reliable when measuring incoming radiation, connect the sensor as indicated in the user manual of the sensor.
 Incoming radiation will then give a positive sensor signal for measurements of outgoing radiation, switch the [+] and [-] wires of the sensor to change its polarity.
 Outgoing radiation will then give a positive sensor signal